 Barlby High School is a fully inclusive school and we aim to help all students to achieve their potential.
 A new Code of Practice for special educational needs came into force on 1st September 2014 and the school operates with due regard to this Code.

-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational needs provision to be made for him or her.
-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+A child or young person has Special Educational Needs (SEN) if they have a learning difficulty or disability which calls for Special Educational Needs provision to be made for them.
+A child of compulsory school age or a young person has a learning difficulty or disability if they:

 Students who have a disability but do not have SEN support are covered by the Equality Act 2010.
 Some students may have Individual Healthcare Plans.